 European Union (UE) fosters sustainable growth by implementing environmental and social objectives through the Europe 2020 strategy and the common agricultural policy.
-Local and sustainable food systems (LSFS) appear as a pillar in this politic because it is at the crossroad of many issues: sustainable agriculture, climate changes mitigation, poverty reduction and food security.
-Indeed, sustainable agriculture and local sales will reduce environmental footprint of food production and transportation.
-It will have consequences on poverty and social bonds by bringing closer food producers and food consumers, encouraging rural development and bringing value to farmers work.
+Local and sustainable food systems (LSFS) appear as a pillar in this policy because it is at the crossroads of many issues: sustainable agriculture, climate change mitigation, poverty reduction and food safety.

-Teaching and professional training play a key role in awareness and empowerment of the future producers, consumers and agricultural stakeholders in those issues.
+Teaching and professional training play a key role in the awarenessand empowerment of future producers, consumers and agricultural stakeholders regarding those issues.

-- To increase and make possible the implementation of innovative practices,
+• To increase and enable the implementation of innovative practices,

 To professionalize and assist teachers and trainers working in agricultural schools in order to teach local and sustainable food systems.

-- A diagnosis and a comparative analysis about LSFS
+• A diagnosis and a comparative analysis of LSFS

-- A diagnosis in each partners country and a comparative analysis about innovative pedagogical practices
+• A diagnosis in every partner country and a comparative analysis of innovative pedagogical practices

-- A diagnosis of needs about pedagogical tools for LFSF teaching.
+• A diagnosis of the needs for pedagogical tools for LFSF teaching.

-Teaching kit, based on the results of the preliminary reports
+Teaching toolkit, based on the results of the preliminary reports.